hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_scale_set.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.
 * `sku` - (Required) A sku block as documented below.
 * `upgrade_policy_mode` - (Required) Specifies the mode of an upgrade to virtual machines in the scale set.
 Possible values, `Manual` or `Automatic`.
 * `overprovision` - (Optional) Specifies whether the virtual machine scale set should be overprovisioned.
+Defaults to `true`.
 * `single_placement_group` - (Optional) Specifies whether the scale set is limited to a single placement group with a maximum size of 100 virtual machines.
 If set to false, managed disks must be used.
-Default is true.
+Defaults to `true`.
 Changing this forces a new resource to be created.
 See [documentation](http://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-placement-groups) for more information.
 * `license_type` - (Optional, when a Windows machine) Specifies the Windows OS license type.
 If supplied, the only allowed values are `Windows_Client` and `Windows_Server`.
 * `os_profile` - (Required) A Virtual Machine OS Profile block as documented below.